openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 ----------------------

 ZFS is said to be able to use cheap drives.
-This was true when it was introduced and hard drives supported Error recovery control.
+This was true when it was introduced and hard drives supported error recovery control.
 Since ZFS' introduction, error recovery control has been removed from low-end drives from certain manufacturers, most notably Western Digital.
 Consistent performance requires hard drives that support error recovery